hapax/hapax.github.io/assets/teaching.md

 But maths is not symbol manipulation any more than hiking is walking!
 These activities are necessary to mathematics, but they do not constitute it.
-The topography of the mathematical world is vast, with landmarks, and even resources we can utilise, and they must be arrived at using play with formal systems.
+The topography of the mathematical world is vast, with a huge variety of features and landforms, and precious resources scattered throughout; it can only be traversed and navigated using formal systems.

 But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning